byme8/DuckInterface/README.md

 # DuckInterface

-This repository contains my attempt for enabling duck typing support in C#.
-It is powered by Roslyn and new C# 9 feature Source Generators.
+This repository contains my attempt to enable duck typing support in C#.
+It is powered by Roslyn and new C# 9 feature the Source Generators.
 I would say it is purly accademic/just for fun stuff, but for some scenarios it can be usefull.

 [![Nuget](https://img.shields.io/badge/nuget-DuckInterface-blue?style=flat-square&logo=nuget)](https://www.nuget.org/packages/DuckInterface/)